Eczema (Atopic Dermatitis)

 The exact cause of eczema is unclear, but we know that genetics play a role.
 People with eczema have a mutation in the gene responsible for producing a protein called filaggrin.3 Filaggrin is an essential building block in our skin's protective barrier--the epidermis.
 The epidermis preserves the skin integrity, keeping a healthy level of moisture inside and bacteria, viruses, and harmful chemicals--outside.
 A lack of filaggrin, as it is the case in people with eczema, allows moisture to escape the skin and weakens the skin's protective barrier.

 Eczema often occurs in more than one family member.
-For instance, there is an approximately 50% likelihood of a child developing eczema if one of the parents has it.2
+For instance, there is an approximately 50% likelihood of a child developing eczema if one of their parents has it.2

 Children with eczema also often have one or more of these conditions: